-Summary: As a starting point, cities can begin attending relevant conferences and webinars, assess their knowledge and capacity on relevant topics, and begin building relationships with key utility staff.
+Summary: As a starting point, cities can begin attending relevant conferences and webinars, assess their knowledge and capacity on relevant topics, and start building relationships with key utility staff.

 Benefits to the City Increase understanding of utility's current stance toward building electrification.
 Tap utility staff's knowledge and expertise to better understand opportunities and challenges for the energy sector.
-Build relationships that can lead to future collaboration. kr Benefits to the Utility Increase understanding of city goals and priorities.
+Build relationships that can lead to future collaboration.
+Benefits to the Utility Increase understanding of city goals and priorities.
 Tap knowledge and experience of cities in working with their customers on broader public goals.
-Build relationships that can lead to future collaboration. rel Risks/ Constraints Potential constraints may include limited staff time or resources. k
+Build relationships that can lead to future collaboration.
+Risks/ Constraints Potential constraints may include limited staff time or resources.

-Attend relevant webinars, conferences, and trainings Inform one another of upcoming webinars, conferences or trainings on building electrification to attend jointly.
+Attend Relevant Webinars, Conferences, and Trainings Inform one another of upcoming webinars, conferences or trainings on building electrification to attend jointly.
 Organize a training between the city and utility on building electrification opportunities.
-Assess staff knowledge and capacity on equitable building electrification Cities and their utility partners can help each other assess their knowledge and capacity on building electrification and related policy issues.
+Assess Staff Knowledge and Capacity on Equitable Building Electrification Cities and their utility partners can help each other assess their knowledge and capacity on building electrification and related policy issues.
 In particular, cities can help utility staff understand equity, affordability, and climate goals, while utilities can help cities understand the energy sector and utility business models and operations.
 Cities can also engage the utility to understand low income utility programs and, where available, assess market insights and data.
-Build relationships with key utility staff City staff can also benefit from investing time and effort in building relationships with utility staff, particularly those staff who are mission-aligned and can serve as liaisons in the organization.
+Build Relationships with Key Utility Staff City staff can also benefit from investing time and effort in building relationships with utility staff, particularly those staff who are mission-aligned and can serve as liaisons in the organization.
 Relationship-building strategies can range in formality, such as inviting utility staff to city events, asking them questions to leverage their expertise, or getting coffee with utility staff to build stronger professional relationships.